howsoai/howso-docs/source/user_guide/advanced_capabilities/case_importance.rst

 Objectives: what you will take away
 -----------------------------------
-- **Definitions & an understanding** of case importance and the situtations in which they can be retrieved.
+- **Definitions & an understanding** of case importance and the situations in which they can be retrieved.

 Prerequisites: before you begin
 -------------------------------